Estimate Time9 min

 Key takeaways

-• Some people believe you have to start claiming Social Security benefits at age 62.
-That's a myth: 62 is the earliest age you can claim your benefit, but it's not the only age to do so.
+• Some people believe you have to start claiming Social Security benefits at age 62, but that's a myth.

-• Waiting to claim Social Security after age 62 comes with a bonus: roughly 8% additional monthly income per year for each year you delay claiming (up to age 70).
+• Waiting to claim Social Security after age 62 comes with bonuses.

-• If you're divorced and meet certain conditions, you're entitled either to your own Social Security benefit or to 50% of your ex's Primary Insurance Amount (their Social Security Benefit at full retirement age), whichever is higher.
+• If you're divorced and meet certain conditions, you're entitled either to your own Social Security benefits or 50% of your ex spouse's benefits, whichever is higher.

-Understanding how Social Security benefits work can be a challenge: There are a lot of rules, the formulas can seem complex, and making decisions with incomplete or incorrect information could end up costing you.
-That's why it's important to work with financial professionals to develop a Social Security claiming strategy for your overall retirement income plan.
+Understanding how Social Security benefits work can be a challenge.
+There are a lot of rules, the formulas can seem complex, and making decisions with incomplete or incorrect information could end up costing you.
+For that reason, it's important to work with financial professionals to a develop Social Security claiming strategy your overall retirement income plan.

-Before you make decisions about claiming this valuable benefit, let's clear up 5 of the most common myths about Social Security that could undermine your ability to generate the income you'll need in retirement to live the life you want.
+Before you make decisions about claiming this valuable benefit, let's clear up some of the most common myths about Social Security that could undermine your ability to generate the income you'll need in retirement.

 Fidelity Viewpoints